bibek12345/DIPC/CloudWorkshop_DIPC_Ap2.md

-# Appendix2: VNC Viewer Configuration
+# Appendix 2: VNC Viewer Configuration

 ** Note: Before you start your VNC Viewer session, an SSH session SHOULD to be up and running **
 1. Start VNC Viewer